Menu

 Owned By: Town of Marshfield

-The Town of Marshfield owns this 15-acre conservation parcel, which is located directly on the North River, just upstream of the Union Street Bridge.
-It is a public canoe/kayak launch with 2 picnic tables.
-The property is also the site of the former Brooks-Tilden Shipyard (1701-1848).
+The Marshfield Launch and Brooks-Tilden Shipyard is a 15-acre conservation parcel, located directly on the North River, just upstream of the Union Street Bridge.
+The property features a public canoe/kayak launch with 2 picnic tables.
+It is also the site of the former Brooks-Tilden Shipyard (1701-1848).

 Tides at the Marshfield Launch are delayed ~1 -1.5 hours after the Boston high tide.
 Set off from here to go clamming!